lsst-sqre/gafaelfawr/docs/configuration.rst

 Scopes
 ------

-Gafaelfawr takes group information from the upstream authentication provider and maps it to scopes.
+Gafaelfawr takes group information from the upstream authentication provider or from LDAP and maps it to scopes.
 Scopes are then used to restrict access to protected applications (see :ref:`protect-service`).

 For a list of scopes used by the Rubin Science Platform, which may also be useful as an example for other deployments, see :dmtn:`235`.